mtayseer/myblog/content/pages/about.md

-Title: About
+Title: About me

-# About me
+Slug: about

 ![Mohammad Tayseer](/files/mtayseer.jpg)